kalocsaibotond/void-rice/README.md

 The other part are are just dependencies of stuff I use.
 This can be installed with the `./install_de_utils.sh` which just install the dependencies listed in `./de_util_deps.txt`.
-This part tries to be suckless as reasonably achieveble for my uses cases.
 Here I primarily try to include cross platform utilities.
-Nevertheless, it can include software that outright sucks.

 To install the full desktop environment, run: